 What is subaddressing?

 Subaddressing allows delivery to multiple email addresses by using a single mailbox on our servers when certain conditions are met.
 The local part of a mailbox name (the part before the @ symbol in the address) on our servers can be split into a prefix and a tag with the "-" (minus) symbol.
 The part before the minus is called a prefix, while the part after the minus is called a tag.
-The [email protected] mailbox needs to be an actual mailbox on the account in order for subaddressing to work.
-The [email protected] combination, where the tag part can be any string, acts as an alias for the [email protected] mailbox.
+The prefix@ mailbox needs to be an actual mailbox on the account in order for subaddressing to work.
+The prefix-tag@ combination, where the tag part can be any string, acts as an alias for the prefix@ mailbox.
 We refer to this convention as subaddressing, but it is also known as tagged addressing, or mail extensions (and sometimes plus addressing, although the minus is used here).

 How to manage the subaddressing option for a mailbox?